truemagic-coder/nemo-agent/README.md

 * Utilizes `git` to commit and track changes

 ## Ability
-Solves a leetcode hard with a set time complexity constraint in less than a minute with full tests on an RTX 4090
+* Can solve leetcode mediums in under a minute
+* Can apply time complexity constraints

 ## Installation
 You can install Nemo Agent using pip: